RaghavBatra/Data-Science/Project - Analyzing Amazon.com Reviews/README.md

-# Project - Creating a Story in Tableau
+# Project - Analyzing Amazon Reviews

 ## Overview
 * The purpose of this project is to use web scraping tools, Natural Language Processing, data cleaning and data analysis to find the most common words in Amazon reviews of books.

 * "Harry Potter and the Deathly Hallows" is used as a standing example.

 ## Techniques